isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution26.md

 ### Description

 The AMR replaces manual labour in the transportation of materials and semi/fully completed products around the factory floor during production process.
 As a collaborative robot for automated internal transportation, AMR comes with autonomous functions to identify obstacles and navigate around factory floor without need for markers or coming to a complete stop for an extended period.

-Grant support:70% of cost of equipment, up to $30,000 grant Purchase of pre-owned/used equipment not supportable
+Cost of equipment capped at $37,500 per unit

 ### Details of Solution